girls-whocode/remote_admin/README.md

 Welcome to the world of **A**dvanced **R**emote **R**esource and **O**perations **W**orkflow (--/ARROW/==>) 2.0 — where efficiency meets empowerment, and system management becomes a nuanced art.
 Our application is your conduit to a streamlined, tailored, and effective approach to server administration.

 ## Overview: Navigating the Alpha State

-**NOTE:** As you explore this interface, bear in mind that it's in an EXTREME ALPHA state.
+**NOTE 1:** As you explore this interface, bear in mind that it's in an EXTREME ALPHA state.
 Many functions are yet to be developed or fully operational.
 Being crafted to elevate my professional responsibilities, I [commit](https://github.com/girls-whocode/remote_admin/commits/main) to daily updates.
-Last update: [SEP.
-11th, 2023]
+Last update: [OCT.
+10th, 2024]

 **NOTE 2:**
 I have resolved most of the following issues in the local menu.
 The System Information and Check Errors are mostly completed.
 Through testing is recommended and post any issues that may need to be addressed.
 I will continue to work towards improvements and features.
+Over the next few months, I will primarily start working on the local menu.
+There are many items that I have missed due to the need of my remote operations.

+**NOTE 3:**
+I have also added a change log section to the bottom of this document to see what fixes, and changes I have done.

+**NOTE 4:**
+Over the next year I will start adding Ansible and Puppet features for administrators to build and use.

 ---
 ARROW 2.0 stands as a comprehensive utility tailor-made for system administrators.
 It's designed to facilitate remote management of servers and local systems, presenting a sleek menu-driven interface for an effortless experience.

 ## Prerequisites: Pathways to Access

 The journey to ARROW 2.0 begins in a Bash shell environment, 5.16 to be exact.
 Ensure this prerequisite is met to fully engage with the application's potential.

 ## Usage: The Pathway to Empowerment

 Liberate the power of control by invoking the "./ra.sh" command, the key to unlocking a multitude of functionalities.

-### Features Await:
+### Features Await

 * Remote and local system diagnostics, resources, and error processing
 * SSH key management